dialpad/dialtone-legacy/docs/components/keyboard-shortcut.md

 ---
 title: Keyboard shortcut
-desc: This component displays a visual representation of a keyboard shortcut to the user.
+description: This component displays a visual representation of a keyboard shortcut to the user.
 status: ready
 thumb: true
 storybook: https://vue.dialpad.design/?path=/story/components-keyboard-shortcut--default